uesseu/ninmpl/README.md

 # Usage
 1. import AxesBase and FigureBase from ninmpl.
 2. Inherit AxesBase and make 'adjust' and 'plot' method.
-3. Inherit FigureBase and make 'adjust' adjust method.
+3. Inherit FigureBase and make 'adjust' method.
-4. Write with statement of 3
+4. Write with statement of 3 and set gridspec.
-5. Set 2 into 4
+5. Set 2 into 4.

+AxesBase has 'ax' attribute and FigureBase has 'fig' attribute.
+User must use them.
+Please read Example.

 # Classes
 ## AxesBase
 Base class to use axes.
+It has 'ax' attribute and user must use it.
 AxesBase.adjust method adjusts axes.
 AxesBase.plot method draws figure.
 You should inherit it and use with FigureBase.